ammb95/courses-api/README.md

 $ npm run start       # Runs the app in standalone mode
 $ npm run start:npx   # Runs the app in standalone mode using npx to fetch ts-node
 $ npm run dev         # Runs the standalone app in watch mode
-$ npm run db          # Runs the database image alone
+$ npm run db          # Runs the database image alone (only available with Docker)
 $ npm run compose     # Runs both the app and the database through Docker
 $ npm run test        # Runs test suites
 $ npm run test:watch  # Runs test suites in watch mode